Amazing Grace

 Years later after we had we left Jackson Heights, I encountered Jimmy quite by accident, at a Chaminade High School dance in Mineola, Long Island.
 After the dance , later that evening, I sat with my best friend Janet in the outdoor pavilion.
 We were soon joined by another group of teens we did not know but it was of little concern, being young and carefree we became friends in short order.
 Smoking cigarettes and contemplating life, the conversation somehow evolved to where everyone was born.
 The next few moments remain in my memory jumbled, but I recall the words “Did you say Jackson Heights?”
 I glanced at a lanky boy seated next to me.
 “Whoa!
 My best friend Jimmy was from Jackson Heights and he is on his way here right now!”

-And then as if in a dream Jimmy Latieri, my six year old crush, materialized before my very eyes.
+And then as if in a dream Jimmy Latieri, my six year old crush, now sixteen materializes before my very eyes.
 Sauntering up to us, cigarette dangling from his lips he flung back his mop of long black hair and listened silently to the story of our connection.
 Trying to maintain his aura of cool, he lost it for a minute when he excitedly asked: “Kathy, is it really you?”
 We laughed together that balmy night transported from six to sixteen in an instant.
 His family like mine had moved to Long Island though he would never return to Queens or to 73rd Street.
 I imagined because Jimmy never had a Mary Balducci living next door.

-Gazing out Mary’s kitchen window, I noted the tall looming high rise apartment building still standing adjacent and in that moment, remembered the terror of “the gray-haired lady.”
+Gazing out Mary’s kitchen window, I noted the tall looming high rise apartment building still standing adjacent and remembered the terror of “the gray-haired lady.”
 As we played in the garden below she would appear at the window, ten stories above, fling it open and then toss an empty Vodka bottle out which always seemed to miss us by only inches.
 It was not being hit by the bottle I feared, but the strange, calm smile that would appear on her face right after she threw it.
-I often dreamed of the gray haired lady for years after we left who unlike Mary, represented a darker side of life during my short six years in Jackson Heights.
+I sometimes dreamed of the gray haired lady after we left who unlike Mary, represented a darker side of life during my short six years in Jackson Heights.

 And then it was time for me to leave her once again.

-Six years later, my mother died.
-I had no contact with Mary since our last visit but once again felt the need to see her.
-She would be ninety seven years old now.
-What were the odds?
 I waited for weeks then picked up the phone.
 After several rings a recording.
-The number had been disconnected.
+The number disconnected.
 I was not surprised but nonetheless felt I needed closure.
 I pondered my next step.
-And then I recalled that Mary’s only son Johnny, lived in Bayside Queens.
+And then I recalled that Mary’s only son Johnny, lived in Bayside, Queens.
 As a child living next door I had met him only a handful of times.
 I searched for his name and found the address.
 But instead of calling, I wrote him a letter.
 Maybe because I did not want to hear of Mary’s dying through an impersonal phone call, maybe to buy a little more time to process she might be gone.
-I wrote him of my visit with his mother six years ago.
-I described how I sat in his childhood kitchen eating tri color ice cream at 10AM in the morning from a china bowl.
-I shared the indescribable feeling of walking around his home and how it had felt exactly the same.
-I told him about the still faint aroma, fifty years later, of the juicy fruit gum.
-I wrote of my memories of feeding the Box Turtles with his father.
-I told him how much I had loved his mother and my need to know what happened to her.

 Johnny called back two weeks later.
 I was strangely relieved not to be home that day, as if to be spared the dreaded news.
 He spoke to my husband and told him how much he enjoyed my letter.
 He loved the part about his father and the turtles, he had not thought about the Box Turtles in years.
 He recalled how much his mother and father loved our family and Mary’s heartache when we moved away.
 She never quite got over it, he said.
 Yes, she was still alive but they had sold the house on 73rd street and had moved her to a nursing home just last year.
 It was unsafe for her to live alone and she had experienced recent dementia.
 He had the address if I would like to visit…